 The Significant Objects project is proof that with the right touch of storytelling, you can sell an offer at a much higher price.
 It’s like the saying, “Beauty is in the eye of the beholder.”
 A cheap salt shaker to you will have more value to someone else… if they perceive that value.

 Is it possible to sell anything to anyone at anytime?
-If you apply three secret strategies, you will be able to tug at heartstrings and use these psychological tactics to close a sale.
+If you apply these three strategies, you will be able to tug at heartstrings and use these psychological tactics to close a sale.
+To learn more about how to close anyone to buy anything at anytime using the written word, click here for more sales secrets.